Bogle–Chandler case: Background

-Gilbert Stanley Bogle, born in 1924, was a physicist who worked at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) on the campus of the University of Sydney.
-Married with several children, he was considered to be a brilliant scientist and had been a Rhodes Scholar.
-The police discovered that Bogle had casual relationships with other women, some of whom he took to parks.
-The Coroner stood down a key female witness before she could give evidence, to protect her family and that of Bogle.
+Dr. Gilbert Stanley Bogle, born in 1924, was a physicist who worked at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) on the campus of the University of Sydney.
+Married with three children, he was considered to be a brilliant scientist and had been a Rhodes Scholar.
+The police discovered that Bogle had casual relationships with other women, some of which involved assignations at local parks.
+The coroner stood down a key female witness before she could give evidence, to protect her family and that of Bogle.

-Margaret Olive Chandler (née Morphett), born in 1934, was married to Geoffrey Chandler, who worked in the same CSIRO building as Bogle.
-They had two children.
+Margaret Olive Chandler (née Morphett), born in 1934, was the older sister of the screenwriter and author Tony Morphett.
+She was married to Geoffrey Chandler, who worked in the same CSIRO building as Bogle.
+They had two young children.
 Witnesses suggested that she may have been bored with her life and upset at her husband's philandering but, in reality, "free love" (free from guilty feelings) was normal practice in the Sydney Push connected to the university.

 Bogle, the Chandlers, and several others attended a barbecue just prior to Christmas 1962.
-On the way home Chandler told her husband Geoffrey that she was quite taken with Bogle.
-Geoffrey told the police that he and his wife had "an understanding".
+On the way home, Chandler told her husband that she was quite taken with Bogle.
+He told the police that he and his wife had "an understanding".
 He told her: "If you want to take Gib as a lover, if it would make you happy, you do it."

 Chatswood party

-Two of the other people at the barbecue were Ken and Ruth Nash.
+Two of the other people at the barbecue were hosts Ken and Ruth Nash.
 Ken Nash also worked at the CSIRO.
 He invited the Chandlers to his New Year's Eve dinner party, to be held at his home in Waratah Street, Chatswood.

-The Chandlers arrived at about 10 p.m. for the party, with Geoffrey Chandler casually dressed.
-At about 11.30 p.m., Chandler departed alone and drove to a Sydney Push New Year's party held at the Balmain home of Ken Buckley, a senior lecturer in Economic History at the University of Sydney.
+The Chandlers arrived at about 10 p.m. for the party, with Geoffrey Chandler casually dressed but other guests dressed formally.
+At about 11.30 p.m., he departed alone on the pretence of buying cigarettes and drove to a Sydney Push New Year's party held at the Balmain home of Ken Buckley, a senior lecturer in economic history at the University of Sydney.
 Arriving there at about midnight, he met Pamela Logan, with whom he was having an affair.
 They drove in tandem to her lodgings at Darlington.
-Chandler returned to the Chatswood party at 2.30 a.m. but decided to depart alone, in accordance with Mrs Chandler's understood preference that she be driven home to Croydon by Bogle.
-The Chandlers' two children were in the care of their maternal grandparents at Granville.

-Bogle and Chandler left the party soon after 4 a.m. and drove to the nearby Lane Cove River, which was known as a lovers' lane.
-What happened next is still unclear but, several hours later, their bodies were found.
-At the subsequent inquest, medical evidence was given that Mrs Chandler had not had sexual intercourse.
+He returned to the Chatswood party at 2.30 a.m. but decided to depart alone with his wife's understood preference that she be driven home to Croydon by Bogle.
+The Chandlers' two children were in the care of their maternal grandparents at Granville and were picked up in the morning by Chandler and Logan.
+Bogle and Chandler left the party soon after 4 a.m. and drove to the nearby Lane Cove River, which was then known as a lovers' lane.